aarushijain16/Market-Demand-and-Pricing-Forecasting/README.md

 # Overview

-This project demonstrates how market demand and pricing insights can be forecasted even when direct demand data is unavailable — a common challenge in real-world marketplaces.
+This project demonstrates how market demand and pricing insights can be forecasted even when direct demand data is unavailable, a common challenge in real-world marketplaces.

 Using Python and machine learning, I analysed long-term Airbnb listing data for London to: